klu921/agenticlvcodebase/README.md

   "together_key": "tg-..."
 }
 ```
-Note: Do not commit real keys to github.
-Rotate any exposed keys immediately.

 ### Video folder structure
 Place exactly one video file inside a folder you make, e.g. `demo_video/`: